-Beachcombers and fossil hunters alike love sand dollars!
-They belong to the phylum Echinodermata, which includes marine animals like starfish, sea cucumbers, crinoids, and sea urchins.
+Fossil sand dollars are a fabulous find for beachcombers and fossil hunters alike!
+They belong to the phylum Echinodermata, which includes marine animals like starfish, sea cucumbers, crinoids and sea urchins.
 One thing all hold in common is five-fold symmetry, as illustrated by the five-rayed star atop a sand dollar.

 In the history of life, sand dollars are young.
 Their close relatives, the sea urchins, have a long fossil record.
-For instance, my collection includes 300 million-year-old spiny sea urchins.
-During the Age of Dinosaurs (Mesozoic Era), sea urchins became especially common, and [sand dollar ancestors] began diverging from other echinoids during this time.
-However, it wasn’t until 65 million years ago that true sand dollars appeared, during the Paleocene, or the first epoch of the “Age of Mammals” (Cenozoic Era).
+For instance, my collection of ocean fossils includes 300 million-year-old spiny sea urchins.
+In the Age of Dinosaurs, during the Mesozoic Era, sea urchins became especially common.
+Sand dollar ancestors began diverging from other echinoids during this time.
+However, it wasn’t until 65 million years ago that true sand dollars appeared, during the Paleocene, or the first epoch of the “Age of Mammals” in the Cenozoic Era.

 Sand dollars have done well, with 250 living species.
 Their rigid tests, their tendency to live in large colonies and to burrow into sandy or muddy seafloors are all perfect for fossilization.
 Where you find one fossil sand dollar, you tend to find hundreds!

 This Rock & Gem Kids story about fossil sand dollars previously appeared in Rock & Gem magazine.
 Click here to subscribe!
 Story and photos by Jim Brace-Thompson.